Its-Jakey/SCPP-old-/README.md

 This programming language is filled with bugs and is design to *NOT* be used practically Make sure you read the [known bugs](Known%20bugs.txt) *BEFORE* you report a new one

+P.S.
+The /tests folder is just filled with random stuff i was playing around with, the only one that works is [this](tests/demo.cmm)